FREQUENTLY ASKED QUESTIONS

 CAN I BRING A GUEST TO DINNER?

 Meals are complimentary for all Group Ride* participants and registered volunteers.
-Riders will have the opportunity to purchase guest dinner tickets in June.
+Guest dinner tickets are available by advanced purchase only through July 1.

 IS OVERNIGHT PARKING AVAILABLE IN SIMPSONVILLE?

 Yes!
-However, NO overnight parking will be permitted at Heritage Park.
-Riders needing to leave cars at the start will need to park at City Park, located at 100 Park Drive Simpsonville (across from the Simpsonville Police Station).
+However, NO overnight parking will be permitted at Heritage Park or City Park.
+Riders needing to leave cars at the start will need to park at Hampton Inn Simpsonville, located at 3934 Grandview Dr, Simpsonville.
 We will provide a shuttle to transport you the few short miles to Heritage Park.
-Shuttle service will be from 7:30-8:00 AM, so please plan accordingly.
+Shuttle service will be at 7:30 AM, so please plan accordingly.

 ARE THERE ANY RESTRICTIONS ON LUGGAGE THAT WILL BE TRANSPORTED?